 Understand & determine your accessorials

 Perhaps the most commonly unforeseen—and entirely preventable—added costs that an LTL freight company faces are accessorial charges.
 These fees are tacked onto your bill for any extra services that a carrier provides during shipment.
 If you don’t know ahead of time that you’ll need some of these services, you’ll receive an unwelcome surprise when it comes time to pay for delivery.

 To maximize your LTL shipment’s efficiency, always plan out what extra services or equipment your freight will need to safely travel from your warehouse to its final destination.
 When your carrier knows ahead of time what they’ll need to provide for transit, everything moves much more smoothly, and you’ll already know the full cost of delivery before booking your shipment.

 One of the most frustrating and time-consuming aspects of LTL freight is the end-to-end management of the shipping process.
 From finding the right carrier, to booking at a fair price, to accurately creating your bill of lading, there are a number of components that an experienced freight broker can handle for you, relieving you of the hassle and allowing you to concentrate on your products.
 That’s where Flock Freight comes in!

 A broker like Flock Freight will have established relationships with vetted carriers who work specifically with your freight classes.
 Our Flock Platform helps you quote and book quickly at the most competitive prices, and lets you determine all required accessorials at the outset for full transparency.

 For maximum efficiency, book FlockDirect.
-Our cutting-edge algorithm matches your LTL shipment to a right carrier and route that delivers your freight via full truckload service.
+Our cutting-edge algorithm matches your LTL shipment to the right carrier and route that delivers your freight via full truckload service.
+Shared truckload pools multiple shipments moving in the same direction onto one multi-stop load.
 Your shipment skips the hub-and-spoke terminals and instead travels directly to its destination.